-The collapsible water cup for trail running is becoming an increasingly popular accessory.
+The collapsible water cup for running is becoming an increasingly popular accessory.
 In fact, being involved with our local club and having a zero plastic coastline, we recently found ourselves discussing providing these to runners instead of plastic cups, water bottles or even compostable cups.

 The Issues Facing Race Organisers

 There is more emphasis than ever to protect the environment and reduce our carbon footprint.
 Races are constantly looking at alternatives to their current water solution to ensure that they aren’t: